 Figure 8 shows the valleys and hills that are extracted from the DTM in Figure 2 with the proposed approach.
 As can be seen, all regions have been computed correctly.
-Note that the ridge lines that are no watersheds and the valley lines that are no watercourses have been removed from the result.
-This was done by successively removing the adjacent edge pairs on the cycles that correspond to the same separatrices.
+Based on the extracted regions, it would now be relatively easy to remove the ridge lines that are no watersheds and the valley lines that are no watercourses from the result.
+We would simply have to remove successively the adjacent edge pairs on the cycles that have the same start and end edges in the pair, i.e., configurations of the form $v_i \rightarrow v_j \rightarrow v_i$.
+This has not been implemented so far.

-Another example of the results obtainable with the proposed approach is given in Figure 9.
+Another example of the results that can be obtained with the proposed approach is given in Figure 9.
 Here, watersheds were extracted from an image of human skin cells.
 Note again the accuracy and completeness of the segmentation.

-6 Conclusions
+6 CONCLUSIONS

-This paper proposes an approach to extract watersheds and watercourses from grid DTMs and digital images with subpixel accuracy.
+This paper proposes an approach to extract watersheds and watercourses as well as their hills and valleys from grid DTMs and digital images with subpixel accuracy.
 The approach is based on the theory put forward by Maxwell, Caley, and Jordan.
 For the first time, a consistent and efficient implementation of this theory is developed.
 It rests on the fact that the critical points of the terrain, most importantly the saddle points, and their principal directions can be found efficiently with subpixel accuracy.
 The separatrices are then constructed with subpixel accuracy by interpolating the terrain appropriately so that a standard ODE integration algorithm can be used.
 Finally, the hills, valleys, and slope districts are constructed by an efficient graph search algorithm.